Skip to main content

 Solar loans are another financing option to go solar and own the system with no cash upfront.
 It might even cost you less than what you’re paying for electricity right now.
 There are many marketing approaches to these types of loans that make them sound very appealing and convenient, such as no money down or no payments for 12 to 24 months, etc. However, it’s important to understand the costs that go along with the benefits of this type of financing.

-When you purchase your system with a solar loan, you own the system and can claim the Federal Tax Credit for going solar.
+When you purchase your system with a solar loan, you own the system and can claim available tax credits or incentives for going solar.
 While these solar loans may sound easy and attractive, they often include hidden fees the borrower doesn’t see.
 Since solar loans are largely unsecured, the issuing bank or finance company will charge upfront points to compensate for the added risk.
 These points can be as high as 25% of the total cost of the solar system.
 Depending on the loan program, payments may not be due for the first year.
 But don’t be fooled – the bank or finance company will not lend you money for free.
 Even though payments and interest may be deferred, you will pay more by way of increased interest rates and additional fees – fees you may or may not be aware of.

 If a solar loan is the only way for you to purchase your solar system, it may still make sense.
 It’s always a good idea to own the system because homes with solar sell for 3-4% higher than similar homes without it.
 If you’re interested in a solar loan, and understand the higher cost, we have aligned ourselves with lenders that will help you with the process and be transparent along the way.
 For more information, please contact us at info@selfsolar.com.